-The current account balance in South Africa shifted to a surplus of ZAR 297.5 billion from an upwardly revised ZAR 123.7 billion in the previous period.
-It was the largest current account surplus since available records began in 1960, amid the resumption of trade following the easing of coronavirus restrictions.
-The goods surplus jumped to ZAR 454 billion from ZAR 71 billion in Q2, as exports increased substantially more than imports.
-Meantime, the deficit on the services, income and current transfer account narrowed to ZAR 156 billion from ZAR 195 billion in the prior quarter, due to a significantly smaller deficit on the income account and a slightly smaller services deficit.
-As a ratio of GDP, the current account balance reverted to a surplus of 5.9% in Q3 2020 from a deficit of 2.9% in Q2 2020. source: South African Reserve Bank
+The current account surplus in South Africa fell to ZAR 197.8 billion from a downwardly revised ZAR 294.4 billion in the previous period and compared with market expectations of a ZAR 156.5 billion surplus.
+Still, it was the second-largest current account surplus since available records began in 1960.
+The goods surplus narrowed to ZAR 425.2 billion from ZAR 450.9 billion in Q3, as imports increased more than exports.
+Meantime, the shortfall on the services, income and current transfer account increased to ZAR 227.4 billion from ZAR 156.4 billion, due to a noticeably larger shortfall on the income account, while the services deficit decreased somewhat along with a further increase in net current transfer payments.
+As a ratio of GDP, the current account surplus narrowed to 3.7% in the fourth quarter of 2020 from 5.9% in the third quarter.
+In 2020, the country's current account shifted to a surplus of ZAR 108 billion compared to a deficit of ZAR 153 billion a year earlier. source: South African Reserve Bank

 Current Account in South Africa averaged -29656.80 ZAR Million from 1960 until 2020, reaching an all time high of 294446 ZAR Million in the third quarter of 2020 and a record low of -246452 ZAR Million in the third quarter of 2013.
 This page provides the latest reported value for - South Africa Current Account - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
 South Africa Current Account - data, historical chart, forecasts and calendar of releases - was last updated on April of 2021.